michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 9. And it came to pass in the morning, that he went out, and stood, and said to all the people, Ye be righteous: behold, I conspired against my master, and slew him: but who slew all these?

-10. Know now that there shall fall unto the earth nothing of the word of the Lord, which the Lord spake concerning the house of Ahab: for the Lord hath done that which he spake by his servant Elijah.by: Heb. by the hand of
+10. Know now that there shall fall unto the earth nothing of the word of the Lord, which the Lord spake concerning the house of Ahab: for the Lord hath done that which he spake by his servant Elijah.

-11. So Jehu slew all that remained of the house of Ahab in Jezreel, and all his great men, and his kinsfolks, and his priests, until he left him none remaining.kinsfolks: or, acquaintance
+11. So Jehu slew all that remained of the house of Ahab in Jezreel, and all his great men, and his kinsfolks, and his priests, until he left him none remaining.

 12. And he arose and departed, and came to Samaria.
-And as he was at the shearing house in the way,shearing…: Heb. house of shepherds binding sheep
+And as he was at the shearing house in the way,

 13. Jehu met with the brethren of Ahaziah king of Judah, and said, Who are ye?
-And they answered, We are the brethren of Ahaziah; and we go down to salute the children of the king and the children of the queen.met with: Heb. foundto salute…: Heb. to the peace of, etc
+And they answered, We are the brethren of Ahaziah; and we go down to salute the children of the king and the children of the queen.

 14. And he said, Take them alive.
 And they took them alive, and slew them at the pit of the shearing house, even two and forty men; neither left he any of them.

 15. And when he was departed thence, he lighted on Jehonadab the son of Rechab coming to meet him: and he saluted him, and said to him, Is thine heart right, as my heart is with thy heart?
 And Jehonadab answered, It is.
 If it be, give me thine hand.
-And he gave him his hand; and he took him up to him into the chariot.lighted on: Heb. foundsaluted: Heb. blessed
+And he gave him his hand; and he took him up to him into the chariot.

 16. And he said, Come with me, and see my zeal for the Lord.
 So they made him ride in his chariot.